WasmEdge/docs/docs/start/wasmedge/features.md

 It is easy to build customized WasmEdge runtime with native host functions in C, Go, and Rust.

-Or you could build your own plug-ins for WasmEdge in,
+Or you could build your own plug-ins for WasmEdge in

 - [Rust](../../contribute/plugin/develop_plugin_rustsdk)
 - [C](../../contribute/plugin/develop_plugin_c)